Killian2001/VV-ISTIC-TP1/sujet.md

 ## Answers

-1. In July 2024, a bug in the antivirus CrowdStrike Falcon caused important crashes on various information systems running Windows around the world, leading to outages on sometimes critical systems (banks, airports, hospitals...).
+1. ([Source here](https://www.messageware.com/what-caused-the-crowdstrike-outage-a-detailed-breakdown/)) In July 2024, a bug in the antivirus CrowdStrike Falcon caused important crashes on various information systems running Windows around the world, leading to outages on sometimes critical systems (banks, airports, hospitals...).
 The bug was triggered by an update of the software, containing an invalid configuration file.
 The reading of such file was causing an out of bound memory read ; as the